currinjs/CurrinJS/aio/content/tutorial/index.md

 And you'll use routing to navigate among different views and their components.
 <!-- CF: Should this be a bullet list? -->

-You'll learn enough core Angular to get started and gain confidence that Angular can do whatever you need it to do.
+You'll learn enough core Currin to get started and gain confidence that Currin can do whatever you need it to do.
 You'll cover a lot of ground at an introductory level, and you'll find many links to pages with greater depth.